-On the undisputed facts of this record, no reasonable juror could find the sampled portion of the composition to be a quantitatively or qualitatively significant portion of the composition as a whole.
-Quantitatively, the three-note sequence appears only once in Newton's composition.
-When played, the segment lasts six seconds and The court seems to be either assuming or asserting that Newton's musical work copyright is coextensive with what is in the written score.
+On the undisputed facts of this record, no reasonable juror could find the sampled portion of the composition to be a quantitatively The court seems to be either assuming or asserting that Newton's musical work copyright is coextensive with what is in the written score.
 Is that right?
 Note that musical works can be fixed in sheet music, in phonorecords, or as part of an audiovisual work (e.g. a movie), and the Copyright Office will allow any of these to be used as a deposit copy.
 See Copyright Compendium § 1509.2(A) (3d ed.
 2014).
 Would Newton have been better off never writing out sheet music for "Choir" at all?